- Created on the 4 March, 2017.

 Norepinephrine has a structure is very similar to epinephrine, it only difference is the presence of a methyl group attached to its nitrogen in epinephrine whereas in norepinephrine this methyl group is replaced by a hydrogen atom.
 One of the major functions of norepinephrine is to mobilise the body and in particular the brain for action.
 Within the brain, it is well known to promoting vigilance, increases arousal and alertness, focuses attention, increases restlessness or anxiety, enhances the formation and retrieval of memory.
 Whereas, in the rest of the body it is able to increase blood pressure or heart rate, reduces blood flow to the gastrointestinal system, increases blood flow to skeletal muscles, triggers the release of glucose from energy stores, inhibits gastrointestinal motility and voiding of the bladder.
 The release of norepinephrine is at its lowest during sleep, rises during wakefulness and can reach highest levels during situations of danger or stress, in the so-called fight-or-flight response.
 Noradrenaline ELISA kit is ideal for analysing many different diagnostic applications.

-The minimum sensitivity level of noradrenaline (NA) or norepinephrine (NE) using this human noradrenaline ELISA kit was approximately 0.04 pg/ml (plasma) or 1.7 ng/ml (urine).
-The dynamic range for this ELISA assay is 5.0 – 1,000 ng/ml.
+The minimum sensitivity level of noradrenaline (NA) or norepinephrine (NE) using current human noradrenaline ELISA kit was approximately 0.04 pg/ml (plasma) or 1.7 ng/ml (urine).
+The dynamic range for this assay is 5.0 – 1,000 ng/ml.

 - Relationships between central nervous system noradrenergic function and plasma and urinary concentrations of norepinephrine metabolites.
 Adv Biochem Psychopharmacol.
 (1984) 39: 45-55.
 Review.
 Maas J.W.